yiyuke/pairui-mvp/README.md

    npm install
    ```

-4. Create a `.env` file in the config directory with the following variables:
+4. Create a `.env` file in the server directory with the following variables:
    ```
    MONGO_URI=your_mongodb_connection_string
    JWT_SECRET=your_jwt_secret